ZavierHenry/SRTV/README.md

 ## Screen Reader Output Caveat

 Not all screen readers may have the same output from a tweet as the SRTV bot.
 There are many different screen readers and many different customization options for each screen reader.
+For SRTV, the following screen readers were used in testing what tweet output should be:

 - NVDA
 - Windows Narrator
 - TalkBack

+If you are noticing a completely different output from a certain screen reader than the SRTV output, feel free to open an issue about it, especially if the screen reader is associated with Apple devices.

 ## Rendering Tweet Issues